gnu-octave/symbolic/matlab_smt_differences.md

 * SMT's sym() constructor allows big string expressions: we don't really support that (and its not the way modern SMT is used either).
   Build your expressions like sym('x')/2 rather than sym('x/2').
+  (If you do want to pass long strings, they should be valid Python SymPy `srepr` syntax---i.e., you probably don't want to do this!)

 * OctSymPy has [p,m] = factor(a) which returns an array of the
   prime factors and their multiplicities.
 Pure Matlab 'factor' has